2014 Clean Up Days

 NO paints, drain oils, solvents and other petroleum products, fuel tanks, sealed containers and normal household garbage.
 Batteries and lawn waste will be accepted (no tree stumps).
 There is a limit of four (4) tires per household.
 Loose roofing materials will not be accepted.
 All roofing materials must be boxed or bagged.

 Materials that will be accepted for recycling include: computers and electronics; cardboard and paper; #1 through #7 plastics; glass bottles and containers.

-For information on the disposal of hazardous wastes please call 393-5645.
+For fluorescent bulb recycling or for information on the disposal of any other type of hazardous waste, please call 393-5645.